DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 When the pleasure hormone links to D2 receptors, immediate changes take place in the brain cells, resulting in a "high," of pleasure and reward.

-Many have suggested some brains are more susceptible to addiction than others.
+Many have suggested some brains are more susceptible to habits than others.

-Peeke, states "vulnerable people have an early history of abuse or trauma, mood issues or a history of personal addiction or share a genetic family link to an addict, people from this group are at much higher risk in developing an addiction such as an eating disorder.
+Peeke, states "vulnerable people have an early history of abuse or trauma, mood issues or a history of personal addiction or share a genetic family link to someone with a habit, people from this group are at much higher risk in developing a habit such as an eating disorder.

 My clinical experience would suggest this group would also include those with parental others who are vulnerable to mood swings, have mental health issues and unable to facilitate attachment with their children.